go-vgo/robotgo/CONTRIBUTING.md

 ## Code review

-Changes to Robotgo must be reviewed before they are accepted, no matter who makes the change even if it is a maintainer.
+In addition to the owner,Changes to Robotgo must be reviewed before they are accepted, no matter who makes the change even if it is a maintainer.
 We use GitHub's pull request workflow to do that and we also use [LGTM](http://lgtm.co) to ensure every PR is reviewed by vz or least 2 maintainers.

 ## Sign your work